 A majority of companies are still in a start up phase with a revenue of under 100,000

 Source: questionnaire from Education Finland in 2017 with 95% of the companies submitting their information

 Reading poems out loud and playing piano are respected

 In China there is a lot of competition for entrance into the best schools.
 Prospective students are subject to rigorous testing of their memorization, english language, music and mathematic skills for private school entrance.
 Kuokkanen has the answer for Chinese parents in the HEI Schools model combining local features with Finnish pedagogy.
 We have our own curriculum, but we also take the local needs into consideration.

 The middle class in Guangzhou are wealthy and parents are willing to pay for the best education for their children.
 At Forest Hu’s new kindergarten the monthly tuition is 1,000 euros a month, which is in line with similar area kindergarten fees.
 In the future, more and more Chinese families will want internationally branded education for their children.

-This is a translation from the article published on 18.10.2018 in Yle website, originally written in Finnish by Journalist Ulla Manninen and translated by Tiina Daifi and Pamela Lewis.
+This story has been published in https://yle.fi/uutiset/3-10460123 and shorten to the HEI Schools news.
+Originally written in Finnish by Journalist Ulla Manninen and translated by Tiina Daifi and Pamela Lewis.